jeremyraby/nickPowersTikTok/README.md

   - States without reporting max violent crime = 837.8 / 100k
   - States requiring reporing max gun deaths = 15.4 / 100k
   - States without reporting max gun deaths = 28.6 / 100k
+    - The percentage difference between two values is calculated by dividing the absolute value of the difference between two numbers by the average of those two numbers.
+Multiplying the result by 100 will yield the solution in percent, rather than decimal form.
+      - Max violent crime % diff =(ABS(478-837.8)/AVERAGE(478,837.8)*100) = 54.7%
+      - Max gun deaths % diff =(ABS(15.4-28.6)/AVERAGE(15.4,28.6)*100) = 60%

+- Do states with higher violent crime rates have more drug overdoses?
+  - Surpised to find no correlation (r = 0.02)